-RW: I did a full degree in philosophy and I found that very useful.
-It does give a conceptual understanding, which isn’t necessary but it does help to understand theology.
+RW: I did a degree in philosophy and found that very useful.
+It gives a conceptual understanding, which isn’t necessary, but it helps to understand theology.
 I enjoyed my study in philosophy hugely.
 When I did theology, it was going somewhere.
-There was a purpose, there was a truth, there was a reality.
-And the heart of the reality in the Christian faith is the Trinity, God in Christ.
-That gives us a grasp of reality as it is, so that having that grasp at once deepens and enriches our understanding of the whole of the rest of the world — of science, of philosophy, et cetera.
+There was a purpose, there was a truth, there was a reality, and the heart of the reality in the Christian faith is the Trinity, God in Christ.
+That gives us a grasp of reality as it is, so that having that grasp at once deepens and enriches our understanding of the rest of the world — of science, of philosophy, et cetera.
 The philosophy helps to understand it.

 At the same time, the theology enriches philosophy.
-The Trinitarian theology, it gives a deeper dimension.
-Theology helps us to think in a profound way because in the gospel we know God.
+Trinitarian theology gives a deeper dimension.
+Theology helps us think in a profound way because in the gospel we know God.
 In theology we are knowing God not just with our feelings, our hearts, but with our minds.
 Our minds are inevitably deepened and stretched.
-So for me there’s a link between that and the fact that, I think it’s true to say, most of the really good philosophers today are Christians, which is a remarkable fact.
+So for me, there’s a link between that and the fact that, I think it’s true to say, most of the good philosophers today are Christians, which is a remarkable fact.

-JMF: Academic work and working on a major project like this and so on is not all you do, you’re actually involved in outdoor sports.
+JMF: Academic work and working on a major project like this is not all you do – you’re involved in outdoor sports.
 Can you tell us about that?

-JMF: We have just a little bit of time remaining, and in that time I wonder if you would mind sharing some of your personal observations, reflections on your uncle Tom, Thomas F. Torrance.
+JMF: We have just a little bit of time remaining, and in that time I wonder if you would mind sharing some of your personal observations, reflections on your uncle, Thomas F. Torrance.

 He was a minister.
-On the pastoral side he was always very, very strong, so that he was a unique combination — a minister, a pastor.
+On the pastoral side he was always very strong, so he was a unique combination — a minister, a pastor.
 He prayed for his students, he prayed for all the family each day, he read the Bible each day.
 That’s the pastoral side, you’ve got the academic side.
 His knowledge of field after field of history, of theology, was just amazing.
 He knew science.
-He had incredible energy, he worked at great speed, and he somehow held all these things together.
-He was a unique synthesis of theology and of life.
-His experiences in the war… that would be an adventure book in itself, some of the experiences.
+He had incredible energy, he worked at great speed, and he held all these things together.
+He was a unique synthesis of theology and life.
+His experiences in the war… that would be an adventure book in itself.